cmantuano/askdata-docs/role/support.md

 CONNECT TO YOUR DATA

-Integrate Askdata with different IT support systems (JIRA, Remedy ticketing system, etc.)
+Integrate Askdata with different IT support systems (JIRA,Remedy ticketing system,etc.)

 SEARCH & GET YOUR DATA

-Have a quick access to your incidents data in different slicing (SLA, period, GEO, departments,etc.)
+Have a quick access to your incidents data in different slicing (SLA,period,GEO,departments,etc.)

 SHARE & COLLABORATE